-The support must be covered with felt to protect it against scratches.
+The support must be covered with felt or similar material to protect the weapon against scratches.

 The surface of the forearm must not be covered with any anti-slip material.

 The forearm must not be pressed with any edge against the support device.